• Skip to main content

 How much does a full-time social media manager cost per year?

-Is it worth hiring a social media marketer for a small business?
+Is it worth hiring a social media marketer for a small contracting business?

 What’s the difference between a social media manager and a social media marketer?